 Bronx Community College follows all local, state, and federal laws and regulations in the constitution of its bodies.
-BCC endorses the Open Meetings Law (Perez) and Robert's Rules of Order, ensuring that the times and dates of Senate Committee meetings are made widely available; that minutes of each public meeting are recorded and made available; that agendas are developed in advance of the meetings (with input from members and, where appropriate, non-members); and that a quorum is formed before voting on any action items.
+BCC endorses the Open Meetings Law (Perez) and Robert's Rules of Order, ensuring that the times and dates of Senate meetings are made widely available; that minutes of each public meeting are recorded and made available; that agendas are developed in advance of the meetings (with input from members and, where appropriate, non-members); and that a quorum is formed before voting on any action items.
 These bodies include, but are not limited to, College Senate and its subcommittees, Auxiliary Enterprises Corporation, and the BCC Association, Inc.

 To ensure appropriate confidentiality and quality assurance in the deliberation process on personnel and budget, certain bodies are excluded from the Open Meetings Law (e.g. Personnel and Budget Committee).
-Meetings of these bodies are not open to the public and are governed by policies that discuss confidentiality b. has sufficient independence and expertise to ensure the integrity of the institution.
-Members must have primary responsibility to the accredited institution and not allow political, financial, or other influences to interfere with their governing responsibilities;
+Meetings of these bodies are not open to the public and are governed by policies that discuss confidentiality.